Sergey Rozanov (1869): Civil War

 In 1918, he entered the service in the Red Army, was appointed to the management of the All–Russian General Staff, but in September 1918 in the Volga Region, he went over to the side of the anti–Bolshevik Samara Government.
 From September 25 to November 18, 1918 – Acting Chief of Staff of the Supreme Commander–in–Chief of All Armed Forces of the Committee of Members of the Constituent Assembly (Ufa Directory), General Boldyrev.

 In November 1918 – in Omsk.
 He was a supporter of a military dictatorship, but of the available candidates for the role of dictator, he preferred General Boldyrev.
 After Admiral Alexander Kolchak came to power, he was dismissed on sick leave.
 On December 22, 1918, he was enlisted in the reserve of ranks at the headquarters of the Omsk Military District.

 On March 13, 1919, he arrived at the disposal of the commander of the Irkutsk Military District.
 On March 31, he was appointed Governor General of the Yenisei Governorate and Special Commissioner for the Protection of State Order and Public Peace in the Yenisei Governorate.
 Defeated the main centers of the partisan movement in Eastern Siberia.

-From July 18, 1919 to January 31, 1920 – the Chief of the Amur Region.
+During his command, Rozanov issued orders to brutally repress resistance."Those villages whose population meets troops with arms, burn down the villages and shoot the adult males without exception.
+If hostages are taken in cases of resistance to government troops, shoot the hostages without mercy."From July 18, 1919, to January 31, 1920 – the Chief of the Amur Region.
 On September 26, in Vladivostok, Rozanov received a demand from the inter–union committee of military representatives to withdraw Russian troops from Vladivostok, accompanied by the threat of the use of military force.
 Rozanov requested Omsk by telegraph and received an order from Kolchak to leave the troops in Vladivostok, which he did.
 Rozanov legalized the ataman administration, appointing Semyonov and Kalmykov as commissioners for the protection of public order with the rights of governors general.

 In October 1919, Rozanov informed Kolchak about the growth of opposition sentiments towards the Omsk Government in the region and about the impending uprising against the government headed by Gaida.
 On November 17–18, 1919, when the uprising of Gaida and his supporters (Socialist Revolutionaries and Czechs) in Vladivostok nevertheless took place, Rozanov pulled back from suppressing the uprising and, contrary to Kolchak's orders, released the rebel Gaida from the city.

 During the anti–Kolchak coup in Irkutsk, the manifesto of the Political Center declared Rozanov an enemy of the people.

 After the uprising in Vladivostok on January 31, 1920, he left for Japan.
 Later he lived in Beijing and then in France.
 He died in Meudon in 1937.